-Step up your social media game and engage your followers by celebrating these educational, fun, clever, wacky, and (sometimes) weird annual observances.
+Step up your social media game and engage followers by celebrating these educational, fun, clever, wacky, and (sometimes) weird annual observances.

 This year, we’ve done the hard work for you and put together the ultimate social media holiday calendar.

 Furthermore, leverage our social media holiday calendar as a starting point to plan the dates you want to celebrate this year on your corporate social networks.

-So with that, here’s our ultimate list of all the major funny, geeky, IT orientated, educational and quirky holidays you can use in your social media content this year.
+So with that, here’s our list of all the major funny, geeky, IT-orientated, educational and quirky holidays you can use in your social media content this year.

 The Ultimate Social Media Holiday Calendar for IT Service Providers

 January 4th – National Trivia Day

-During the 1960s, college students would quiz each other about various topics.
-The trivia enthusiasts began to turn it into an official game, and Jeopardy! first aired on television in the mid-1960s to intrigue viewers everywhere.
-Lately in the ‘70s, the Trivial Pursuit board game emerged and brought trivia fun to the whole family.
+Did you know that during the 1960s, college students would quiz each other about various topics?
+The trivia enthusiasts began to turn it into an official game, and Jeopardy!
+First aired on television in the mid-1960s to intrigue viewers everywhere.
+Lately, in the ‘70s, the Trivial Pursuit board game emerged and brought trivia fun to the whole family.

 January 17th – Blue Monday (third Monday of January):

-The third Monday of January has been awarded this gloomy title.
-It seems that a university professor managed to precisely calculate the most depressing day of the year, considering a few factors like poor weather, debt, time since Christmas, time since failing our new year’s resolutions and our low motivation levels.
+It seems that a university professor managed to precisely calculate the most depressing day of the year, considering a few factors like poor weather, debt, time since Christmas, time since failing our new year’s resolutions, and our low motivation levels.
 You know where I’ll be if you’re looking for me on January 17th.